 - appoint a person responsible for anti-slavery compliance;

-- consider training supply chain management, procurement or HR on risks of non-compliance;
+- train the Board and all those responsible for supply chain management, procurement and HR on risks of non-compliance on the risks;

 If you would like any advice on the above, please contact Nicola Broadhurst, Partner & Head of Franchising.

 The information contained in this article is designed to provide a general introductory summary of the subject matters covered.
 It does not purport to be exhaustive or to provide legal advice, nor should it be used as a substitute for such advice.